-I wonder how many people would still do that if it was the only option.
+I wonder how many people would still butcher their own meat if it was the only option.

-I know I would have a hard time slaughtering my own food, yet I enjoy eating the meat and certainly like the convenience of picking up what I want from the grocery store packaged and ready.
+I know I would have a hard time slaughtering my own food, yet I enjoy eating meat.

 If you are a fan of eggplant then you will certainly love this dish with its rich meatiness.